dynaconf/dynaconf/docs/validation.md

 assert type(settings.colors) == str
 ```

+> **NOTE**: When multiple validators for the same field specifies a `cast`, Dynaconf
+> will execute both in order, so the end result in the settings object is the result
+> of the cumulative pipeline.

 ### Custom conditional expressions

 The `condition` argument expects a `Callable` that receives the setting's value as its only argument and returns a `bool`.